thpgamer/KEST3NL05EU-lokaverk/README.md

 # 3. Install and configure DHCP on server1, so both clients get IP Addresses, Gateway, DNS IP address and domain name automatically via HDCP.

+Installed the DHCP server with "sudo apt install isc-dhcp-server"

 5. Install and configure DNS server on server1, so Hostnames are resolved to IP Addresses.
 6. Create the users accounts using a script, see the Users file.
 7. Install and configure MySQL on server1 and create Human Resource database.
 The database